stsh89/cv/README.md

 ## Project overview

 CV written in Typescript using React.
-Check live version at [https://stsh89.github.io/cv/](https://stsh89.github.io/cv/)

 ## Development